Internship Details

 -

-lecture covering various topics in the industry.
+lecture covering various industry topics.

 -